masoniis/quantum-chart/README.md

 <details>
   <summary>FBLA 2022 Website Design Prompt</summary>
-  Create a website for a new business in your <b>local</b> community, region, or state.
+  Create a website for a new business in your local community, region, or state.
 The website must include a business name, photos, and description of the entity.
 The website must include a minimum of four web pages, including a contact us page and embedded features.
 The website should feature social media and marketing material to promote the new business
 </details>

 ### What is the website about?